Groovy Tutorial: Map Example

 productMap["prodPrice"] = 999

-This way useful if you have a dynamic key name for example the key name join with index.
+This way useful if you have a dynamic key name, for example, the key name is joined with an index.

 def i = 2